-- 1. When additions or alterations have been made to the affected facility or activity which require the application of VWP permit conditions that differ from those of the existing VWP permit or are absent from it; - 2.
-When new information becomes available about the operation or discharge activity covered by the VWP permit which was not available at VWP permit issuance and would have justified the application of different VWP permit conditions at the time of VWP permit issuance; - 3.
-When a change is made in the promulgated standards or regulations on which the VWP permit was based: - 4.
-When it becomes necessary to change final dates in schedules due to circumstances over which the permittee has little or no control such as acts of God, materials shortages, etc. However, in no case may a compliance schedule be modified to extend beyond any applicable statutory deadline of the Act; - 5.
-When an effluent standard or prohibition for a toxic pollutant must be incorporated in the permit in accordance with provisions of §307(a) of the Act; - 6.5.
-When changes occur which are subject to "reopener clauses" in the VWP permit; - 7.6.
-When the board determines that minimum instream flow levels resulting from the permittee's withdrawal of water is detrimental to the instream beneficial use , and the withdrawal of water should be subject to further net limitations or when an area is declared a Surface Water Management Area pursuant to §§62.1-242 through 62.1-253 of the Code of Virginia, during the term of the VWP permit;

-8. When the level of discharge of a pollutant not limited in a permit exceeds the level which can be achieved by available methodology for controlling such discharges;

-9. When the permittee begins or expects to begin to cause the discharge of any toxic pollutant not reported in the application; or

-10. When other states were not notified of the change in the permit and their waters may be affected by the discharge permitted activity.
+- [4.
+A.] When additions or alterations have been made to the affected facility or activity which require the application of VWP permit conditions that differ from those of the existing VWP permit or are absent from it; - [2.
+B.] When new information becomes available about the operation or discharge activity covered by the VWP permit which was not available at VWP permit issuance and would have justified the application of different VWP permit conditions at the time of VWP permit issuance; - [3.
+C.] When a change is made in the promulgated standards or regulations on which the VWP permit was based: - [4.
+D.] When it becomes necessary to change final dates in schedules due to circumstances over which the permittee has little or no control such as acts of God, materials shortages, etc. However, in no case may a compliance schedule be modified to extend beyond any applicable statutory deadline of the Act; - 5.
+When an effluent standard or prohibition for a toxic pollutant must be incorporated in the permit in accordance with provisions of § 307(a) of the Act; - [6.
+5. E.] When changes occur which are subject to "reopener clauses" in the VWP permit; or - [7.
+6. F.] When the board determines that minimum instream flow levels resulting from the permittee's withdrawal of water [is are] detrimental to the instream beneficial use, and the withdrawal of water should be subject to further net limitations or when an area is declared a Surface Water Management Area pursuant to §§ 62.1-242 through 62.1-253 of the Code [of Virginia], during the term of the VWP permit; - 8.
+When the level of discharge of a pollutant not limited in a permit exceeds the level which can be achieved by available methodology for controlling such discharges; - 9.
+When the permittee begins or expects to begin to cause the discharge of any toxic pollutant not reported in the application; or - 10.
+When other states were not notified of the change in the permit and their waters may be affected by the discharge. - 9 VAC 25-210-200.

-9VAC25-210-200.
 Transferability of VWP permits.